shieldproject/shield/README.md

 TASKS keep track of non-custodial jobs being performed by the system.
 This includes scheduled backups, ad-hoc backups, data restoration and downloads, etc.

-The core daemon interprets the 'op' field, and calls on the appropriate plugins, based on the associated JOB or ARCHIVE entry.
-Additional arguments will be passed via the 'args' field, which should be JSON.
+The core daemon interprets the 'op' field, and calls on the appropriate plugins, based on the associated JOB or ARCHIVE / TARGET entry.

 Each TASK should be associated with either a JOB or an ARCHIVE.